top of page

 What's Kiriko?

-There are several kinds of Kiriko,
+There are several varieties of Kiriko.

-In the Edo Period, Edo Kiriko was made using clear glass,
+In the Edo Period, Edo Kiriko was made using clear glass.

 This distinctive style shaped the Edo Kiriko culture of that era.